rolandort/log2graylog/README.md

 ## Overview

 Log2Graylog is a utility for parsing log files and sending their contents to a Graylog server in GELF format.
-It's designed to be simple to use while providing flexible options for log processing and forwarding.

 ![Graylog Screenshot showing log messages processed by Log2Graylog](docs/images/graylog-screenshot.png)